Closing the Gap from Christopher Ruedy.

-The Alto Tunnel will connect Mill Valley to Corte Madera, and southern Marin to the rest of Marin, enabling people of all ages and abilities to walk or bike safely, leave their cars at home, and enjoy the beauty of our communities for generations to come.
+The Alto Tunnel will connect Mill Valley to Corte Madera, and complete a greenway from southern to northern Marin, enabling people of all ages and abilities, whatever their purpose – commuting, transportation, exercise, recreation – to walk, bike , and roll safely and efficiently, enjoying the beauty of our communities for generations to come.

 Frequently Asked Questions

 Where is Alto Tunnel?

 As shown in the map below, Alto Tunnel connects two popular multi-use pathways.
 The entrance from Corte Madera lies between Tunnel Road and Montecito Road, south of the Sandra Marker Trail.
 The Mill Valley entrance is north of Vasco Court, past the dead end of the Mill Valley-Sausalito multi-use pathway.

 Why should the County reopen Alto Tunnel?

-The vision for the North-South Greenway–a continuous pathway from Sausalito to Sonoma County along the former Northwestern Pacific Railroad right-of-way–dates back to the 1970s.
-Former rail corridors are great for people walking and bicycling because they are flat, separated from traffic, and conveniently run through the hearts of our communities.
+The vision for the North-South Greenway, following the pathway from Sausalito to Sonoma County along the former Northwestern Pacific Railroad right-of-way, dates back to the 1970s.
+Former rail corridors are ideal for people walking and bicycling because they are flat, separated from traffic, and convenient, running through the hearts of our communities.

 Alto Tunnel can be the lynchpin of the Greenway.
-Opening the tunnel will create a flat, safe, and direct community connector that will appeal to all ages and abilities.
-Camino Alto has steep climbs and descents with a lot of traffic and other drawbacks, so is not suitable for pedestrians, children, or individuals with disabilities, so Horse Hill is the best short-term option for now but the vision is to reopen Alto Tunnel.
+Opening the tunnel will create a flat, safe, and direct community connector serving the needs of riders and walkers of all ages and abilities.
+With its steep climbs and descents, lots of traffic and limited berms, Camino Alto is not a good choice for pedestrians, children, or individuals with limitations or disabilities.
+Horse Hill is the chosen short-term option for now, but the reopening Alto Tunnel will make the north-south greenway complete and fully accessible for all.

-How many people are expected to use the tunnel?
+How many trips are expected to be made through the tunnel?

 How much would it cost to reopen Alto Tunnel?